Camp Update, July 17!

 Flora Brown, camp director & counselor

 Farmer Flora founded Frinklepod Farm in 2012 with her partner, Noah, with the dream of growing amazing food while also growing and cultivating a sense of community with educational and social gatherings.
-A homeschooling mom of a teen and a tween, she has also taught in a variety of school, afterschool and camp settings.
+A mom of a teen and a tween, she has also taught in a variety of school, afterschool and camp settings.
 Flora loves providing space for lively conversations, thrives on creating moments of joy and curiosity for all ages, and relishes the opportunities when people (maybe the whole group?) can try something new.
 In her off-farm time, she loves live music, swimming in nature, libraries, and playing with food and flowers.